Updated: Jul 14

 The Board of Directors of Women in Training, Inc. elected two new members at its April 2022 meeting.
 The board unanimously elected Akiesha Anderson, Esq. to the position of Legal Counsel, and Sandra Whatley Washington to the position of Development Director.

-Ms. Anderson, who currently serves as Policy Director, Alabama Appleseed Center for Law and Justice, was instrumental in the unanimous passage of Rep. Rolanda Hollis’ House Bill 50 in the Alabama House of Legislature.
+Ms. Anderson, who currently serves as Policy Director, Alabama Appleseed Center for Law and Justice, was instrumental in the unanimous passage of Rep. Rolanda Hollis’ House Bill 50 in the Alabama House of Legislature and Senate.
 On April 14, 2022, Alabama Governor Kay signed into law the “period poverty bill,” as it is often called.
 Alabama is only the seventh state in the nation to have a mandate to provide menstrual hygiene products to students at no cost.
 The other states with laws to end period poverty are California, Illinois, New Hampshire, New York, Utah and Virginia.

 Anderson said Alabama’s law, which goes into effect in August 2022, provides $200,000 in funding to the Alabama State Department of Education for grants to Title I schools to provide much-needed menstrual supplies to students.
 One in five young menstruating youth nationally miss school or work because they lack menstrual supplies.